wghglory/gloryui-react/Doc.md

 You can view it on your Github account by going to your main account dashboard and clicking "packages" along the top to the right of "repositories".

+## Using Your Library

+Now that your library is live, you'll want to use it!

+Note that the instructions for using your library are slightly different if you published to a private repository.
+Everyone (aside from your own machine) who tries to import it is going to get a 404 Not Found error if they are not authorized.

+Those users also need to add a `~/.npmrc` file with the same information.
+To be more secure however you can provide those users with an access token that has only **read privileges**, not write.